-At one level, it is a matter of simple semantics: whatever one understands words like ???private??? and ???public??? to mean – but language matters as words shape an understanding of things, even things as tenuous as ideas ??? and those understandings can have everyday impacts on how people operate in the world ??? which, themselves, if repeated, begin to act as structurings within which things become taken as normal.
+At one level, this is a matter of simple semantics: whatever one understands words like ‘private’ and ‘public’ to mean – but language matters as words shape an understanding of things, even things as tenuous as ideas – and those understandings can have everyday impacts on how people operate in the world – which, themselves, if repeated, begin to act as structurings within which things become taken as normal.

 There are a number of elements around which understandings of public/private can be organised:

 - People designing things or doing things – in public/ in private

 - Things belonging to; consumed by people – as individuals (private); as society (public)